Towering musical theater master Stephen Sondheim dies at 91

-1 of12 FILE - In this Sept.
-7, 1985 file photo, Lee Remick, left, poses for a photo with Stephen Sondheim, right, during the finale and curtain call at Follies, party at Avery Fischer Hall in Lincoln Center, in New York.
+1 of12 FILE - Composer and lyricist Stephen Sondheim poses after being awarded the Freedom of the City of London at a ceremony at the Guildhall in London, on Sept.
+27, 2018.
 Sondheim, the songwriter who reshaped the American musical theater in the second half of the 20th century, has died at age 91.
 Sondheim's death was announced by his Texas-based attorney, Rick Pappas, who told The New York Times the composer died Friday, Nov.
 26, 2021, at his home in Roxbury, Conn.
-Mario Suriani Show More Show Less
+Kirsty Wigglesworth/AP Show More Show Less

 2 of12 FILE - President Barack Obama, right, presents the Presidential Medal of Freedom to composer Stephen Sondheim during a ceremony in the East Room of the White House, on, Nov.
 24, 2015, in Washington.
 Sondheim, the songwriter who reshaped the American musical theater in the second half of the 20th century, has died at age 91.
 Sondheim's death was announced by his Texas-based attorney, Rick Pappas, who told The New York Times the composer died Friday, Nov.
 26, 2021, at his home in Roxbury, Conn.
 Evan Vucci/AP Show More Show Less 3 of12